platformsh/platformsh-docs/src/administration/integrations/gluescript.md

 ## Activity API

 The activity API accessed through `activity` gives you all the metadata about the current activity that invoked the GlueScript.
-The schema is the same as the one for Webhooks, documented here: https://docs.platform.sh/administration/integrations/webhooks.html
+The schema is the same as the one for Webhooks, documented in the [Webhook section](https://docs.platform.sh/administration/integrations/webhooks.html) of our documentation.

 ## Process API
 The process API gives you access to the environment in which the GlueScript is running, such as to environment variables.